Pat-Neons/memory-game/README.md

 Things i learnt while building the project:
-+ learned to use event-listeners
++ learnt to use event-listeners
-+ Durstenfeld alogrothim of shuffling an array
++ Durstenfeld algorthim of shuffling an array
 + usage of timeOut and timeInterval functions
 + A lot about DOM techniques